 - Santa Monica, and

-When Bird announced that it is entering a new city, it drops off a fleet of E-scooters and lets users ride at their discretion.
+When Bird announced that it is entering a new city, it drops off a fleet of E-scooters and lets you ride at your discretion.
 This practice has left many cities scrambling to regulate E-scooter rides, as the scooters are more versatile than bikes but far faster than normal pedestrians.1

 Despite the confusion, Bird’s E-scooter sharing program has become popular as a form of “last mile” transportation because the E-scooters are: